discord/discord-rpc/README.md

 # Discord RPC

-This is a lib and a quick demo that implements the very minimal subset to show current status, and have callbacks for where a more complete game would do more things.
+This is a lib and quick demos that implement the very minimal subset to show current status, and have callbacks for where a more complete game would do more things.
 You can use the lib directly if you like, or use it as a guide to writing your own if it doesn't suit your game as is.